Please READ ENTIRE page to ensure you are a good candidate for this procedure.

 Long Term Care

-While permanent makeup pigment remains in the dermis its beauty-span may be influenced by several possible factors.
+While permanent cosmetic pigment remains in the dermis its beauty-span may be influenced by several possible factors.
 These factors can include sun exposure, medications, lifestyle, immune system etc. Every individual heals different, there is no telling how your body will heal.
 The Microblading technique/application of pigment is deposited at the dermal level and is likely to require a touch-up.

 • Use a good sunscreen, sun exposure will prematurely fade your permanent cosmetics.